KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 #### Knapsack Pro API - Queue Mode

 Knapsack Pro Core should have business logic on how to do requests to Knapsack Pro API for Queue Mode.
-The [Queue Mode API endpoint](/api/v1/#queues_queue_post) is described here.
+Here is described the [Queue Mode API endpoint](/api/v1/#queues_queue_post).

 Please read the API documentation.
 Especially an example of [the request body](/api/v1/#queues_queue_post).
 There are 3 types of requests to ensure we can connect with the Queue on the API side in a fast way by sending a request payload as small as possible.